Testing compact massive black hole binary candidates through multi-epoch spectroscopy

-When the light curves resemble the example shown in the middle and lower rows of figure \ref{fig:lightcurvesq}, the presence of two very similar peaks in the light curves, introduced by second-order effects, could prevent an efficient time lag computation with PyCCF.
-In particular, in the presence of noise, as the mass ratio approaches unity a higher signal-to-noise ratio would be required to correctly compute the time delays, making the proposed test more observationally challenging.
+When the light curves resemble the example shown in the middle and lower rows of Figure \ref{fig:lightcurvesq}, the presence of two very similar peaks in the light curves, introduced by second-order effects, could prevent an efficient time lag computation with PyCCF.
+In particular, in the presence of noise, as the mass ratio approaches unity, a higher S/N would be required to correctly compute the time delays, making the proposed test more observationally challenging.
 A critical scenario is found when an equal-mass binary is considered.
-In this case, to first-order, the continuum light curve will not be variable and the only variability that will be visible in the absence of noise is the one induced by the second-order effects.
-Considering this variability, the binary and single black hole scenarios are almost indistinguishable as shown in figure \ref{fig:lightcurves_equal}.
+In this case, to first order, the continuum light curve will not be variable, and the only variability that will be visible in the absence of noise is the one induced by the second-order effects.
+Considering this variability, the binary and single black hole scenarios are almost indistinguishable.

 More detailed analyses of the time evolution of the whole BEL (and of a varying continuum) might still identify the presence of a binary.
 In the following, we propose a specific test for the limiting $q=1$ case in the case of axisymmetric BLRs (i.e. in the absence of a significant spiral pattern in the BLR emissivity).

 The test can, however, be adapted for equal mass binaries in the specific case of symmetric BLRs.
-Consider for example two opposite elements of the BLR at the same distance $R_{\mathrm{el}}$ from the central source misaligned with respect to the line of nodes, as shown in the lower panel of figure~\ref{fig:qualitative_cut_equal_mass}.
-In the binary scenario, when one of the two MBHs is illuminating the farthest approaching element of the BLR the other black hole will be illuminating the nearest receding element inducing different delays between the red and blue light curves relative to the ionising continuum.
+Consider, for example, two opposite elements of the BLR at the same distance $R_{\mathrm{el}}$ from the central source misaligned with respect to the line of nodes, as shown in the lower panel of figure~\ref{fig:qualitative_cut_equal_mass}.
+In the binary scenario, when one of the two MBHs is illuminating the farthest approaching element of the BLR, the other black hole will be illuminating the nearest receding element, inducing different delays between the red and blue light curves relative to the ionising continuum.
 In the single MBH scenario, where the light is not beamed, no delay between the red and blue light curves is expected.
-An example of the resulting light curves obtained selecting the BEL wavelength range highlighted in the upper panel of figure~\ref{fig:qualitative_cut_equal_mass} is shown in figure \ref{fig:lightcurves_equal_right}.
+An example of the resulting light curves obtained selecting the BEL wavelength range highlighted in the upper panel of figure~\ref{fig:qualitative_cut_equal_mass} is shown in figure \ref{fig:continuuves_equal_right}.